Where to stay in tel aviv

 Dinings, the Japanese restaurant on the rooftop hails from Marylebone in London, home of its flagship restaurant.
 Dinings also has a restaurant in London’s Knightsbridge neighbourhood and is, without doubt, international luxury dining at its best.
 Serving Izakaya-style Japanese Tapas artfully combined with modern European cuisine.
 With such a magical setting, on the rooftop of The Norman, offering a panoramic view of Tel Aviv – from the city to the sea – the sunset menu allows guests to enjoy a cocktail and sushi against an incredible backdrop.

-With the key Norman belief being “the answer is always YES, now what is the question” – the answer to your question of where you should be staying when visiting Tel Aviv is simple; The Norman.
+With the key Norman belief being “the answer is always YES, now what is the question” – the answer to your question – “Where to stay in Tel Aviv?” is simple; The Norman.